Skip to main content

 TTS engines are also used in automated response systems, such as phone or chatbot assistants.
 These engines can read out responses based on specific prompts and interactions, providing a more human-like experience for users.

-3. Video/image voiceover
+3. Video and image voiceover

 Text-to-speech technology can also generate voiceovers for videos or images, allowing for more dynamic and engaging content.